Shopify Review: Is It the Right eCommerce Platform for You? (Read This First)

 Adding Products

-The Shopify interface is easy to use, especially when adding products.
-You can add a title, description, images, prices, SKUs/barcodes, shipping options and variants – all on one page.
+Adding products is straightforward.
+You can add a title, description, images, prices, SKUs/barcodes, shipping options, and variants – all on one page.

-While adding products is simple, Shopify should improve certain common functionality.
+While adding products is simple, Shopify should improve certain commonly-used functionality.

 Second, while you can have 100 variants per product, you can only have three options.